-In spite of the admonition of the House Judiciary Committee, the federal courts are split on the question of whether a statement of the declarant is admissible to prove the future conduct of another person.
-The Second and Fourth Circuits hold that such statements are admissible only when they are linked with independent evidence that corroborates the declaration.
+1 courts are split on the question of whether a statement of the declarant is admissible

+- 2 to prove the future conduct of another person.
+The Second and Fourth Circuits - 3 hold that such statements are admissible only when they are linked with independent - evidence that corroborates the declaration.
 See United States v.
-Nersesian, 824 F.2d 1294 (2d Cir.
+Nersesian, 824 - 5 F.2d 1294 (2d Cir.
 1987) and United States v.
-Jenkins, 579 F.2d 840 (4th Cir.
-1978).
-In contrast, the Ninth Circuit has held that statements of a declarant's intent to prove the subsequent conduct of a third person are admissible without corroborating evidence.
+Jenkins, 579 F.2d 840 (4th Cir. - 6 1978).
+In contrast, the Ninth Circuit has held that statements of a declarant's intent - 7 to prove the subsequent conduct of a third person are admissible without - corroborating evidence.
 See United States v.
-Pheaster, 544 F.2d 353 (9th Cir.
-1976), in which the court acknowledged the unreliability of statements of a declarant as to the future conduct of a third person, but reasoned as follows:
+Pheaster, 544 F.2d 353 (9th Cir. - 9 1976), in which the court acknowledged the unreliability of statements of a declarant as to the future conduct of a third person, but reasoned as follows: